 A steady device means in-focus scanned images, so do your best to hold your phone as still as possible while scanning (that's why using voice control to activate scans is highly recommended here).
 If you need help with keeping your phone static, consider using a phone stand or a similar structure to keep your phone in place.

 The first few film scans are free.
-If you wish to scan more, you're welcome to purchase an in-app subscription plan (optional) which usually comes with a free trial period.
+If you wish to scan more, you're welcome to purchase a Membership (optional) which usually comes with a free trial period.

 Need help and/or have more questions?
 Contact our support team for further assistance.

 This page was last updated in March 2022